Troubled waters: The story of the maligned Fullers ferry Kea

 As Fullers was today hit with a hefty fine after a ferry collision that injured several passengers, the company may have had a sense of deja vu.

 New Zealand's largest public ferry operator has been fined and ordered to pay $155,000 in reparation.
-It has to launch a costly industry safety project after its ferry Kea collided with Devonport's Victoria Wharf in 2017.
+It also sought and was ordered by the court to launch a costly industry safety project after its ferry Kea collided with Devonport's Victoria Wharf in 2017.

 Fullers CEO Mike Horne has defended the 105 tonne catamaran, which is now being retired.